Stop Big Tobacco from targeting Phoenix kids!

 - 81% of kids who have used tobacco started with a flavored product.

-- 97% of youth e-cigarette users have used a flavored product in the past month.
+- 83% of youth e-cigarette users have report using flavored products.

 Tobacco companies continue to aggressively market menthol-flavored cigarettes to kids, African-Americans, Latinos and other demographic groups as they have for decades.